-Homemade mint marshmallows, such a delicious candy and a great gift for your family and friends!
+Homemade mint marshmallows, dipped into chocolate ganache, it is a match made in heaven!
+A delicious candy and a great gift for your family and friends!

 This is a quick and easy recipe to make and it is delicious!
 I love this mint flavor, it makes the marshmallows feel less sweet and when dipped into chocolate ganache, it is a match made in heaven!

 Do know that once done, the marshmallow cream requires about 10 to 12 hours to set, best overnight.

 For the mint flavoring, I used a few drops of peppermint oil.
 I find that peppermint oil is perfect when it comes to mint flavoring.
 When buying your peppermint oil, make sure that it is an edible oil as there is a lot of different sorts and many are not edible.
 I used peppermint oil from the brand LorAnn Oils, it comes in a tiny bottle, but the product is powerful and you only need a few drops at a time.